cloverdx/cloverdx-server-docker/README.md

 ## Libraries and Classpath

-Libraries are added to the classpath of Tomcat (ie Server Core) and Worker via the mounted volume.
+Libraries are added to the classpath of Tomcat (i.e. Server Core) and Worker via the mounted volume.
 This action does not modify the build of the Docker image.
 Place the JARs to the following directories in the volume:

 * ``tomcat-lib/`` - libraries to add to Tomcat and Server Core classpath (e.g. JDBC drivers)
 * ``worker-lib/`` - libraries to add to Worker classpath (e.g. libraries used by jobs)